-Those who don’t know the genre often argue that Marjane Satrapi, creator of “Persepolis” (2003), is a “bad” artist.
-But what better way to convey a child growing up amid the Iranian Revolution than to present it simply—quite literally in black and white?
+Those who don’t know the medium of comics often argue that Marjane Satrapi, creator of “Persepolis” (2003), is a “bad” artist.
+But what better way to convey a child growing up amid the Iranian Revolution than to present the story simply—quite literally in black and white?
 Here’s the first page of Chapter 6:

 Similarly, in “Maus” (1986), witness the range of emotion Art Spiegelman can convey with the placement of just a couple of lines around his characters’ eyes.
 Follow the eyebrows on this page:

 And just two lines below the eyes also convey emotional intensity—an exhaustion that doesn’t overexhaust a reader wary of a heavy topic like the trauma of Holocaust survivors in the U.S.

 This isn’t to say that comics artists don’t use realism in their work—see Joe Sacco and Alison Bechdel, for example.
 Spiegelman often shifts gears into a more realistic style, and even inserts a few photographs, to mark important thematic points or major shifts in the storyline.
 But whatever you do, don’t underestimate this format just because it looks simple or unrealistic.
 Take a look at this section of “Building Stories,” for example: